 2. Not having updated financial records

 Another top mistake in applying for a small business working capital loan is that many small business owners make when seeking a loan from any financial institution is not investing more time to work on their financials.

-If your aim is to expand your business, any financial institution would want to know if the business they are funding is able to repay the loan or can sustain itself in the near future.
+If you aim to expand your business, any financial institution would want to know if the business they are funding can repay the loan or can sustain itself soon.

 Any financial information regarding your business should be clear and tangible.